torvalds/linux/Documentation/filesystems/omfs.rst

 until a match is found on i_name.
 Empty buckets are represented by block pointers with all-1s (~0).

-A file is an omfs_inode structure followed by an extent table beginning at OMFS_EXTENT_START::
+A file is an omfs_ianalde structure followed by an extent table beginning at OMFS_EXTENT_START::

     struct omfs_extent_entry {